QuantumPixelator/StoryGenerator/README.md

 ## Features

-- 30+ story genres including Horror, Fantasy, Science Fiction, Romance, Fables, Nursery Rhymes, and more
+- 40+ story genres including Horror, Fantasy, Science Fiction, Romance, Fables, Nursery Rhymes, and more
+- Customizable genre list - add, remove, and manage your own genres
-- Adjustable word count (100-1000 words)
+- Adjustable word count (100-1500 words) with 10-word increments
 - Stories formatted with **bold** emphasis and *italic* text for thoughts/sounds
 - Proper paragraph breaks for easy reading
-- Save generated stories as Markdown files
+- Save generated stories in multiple formats: Markdown, RTF, DOCX, Text, or PDF
+- Vertical scrollbars in the story area when needed
-- Dark-themed modern UI
+- Dark-themed modern UI with compact controls

 ## Prerequisites